dimsumws/DSA3101-Group5/Sentiment Analysis/README.md

 ## Process:

-The goal is to do a sentiment analysis on the reviews from TripAdvisor regarding Universal Studios Singapore (USS).
-We hope to identify what guests liked and identify pain points that can be potentially tackled by IoT solutions.
+The goal is to do a sentiment analysis on the reviews from TripAdvisor regarding Universal Studios Singapore (USS) to identify guests' common praises and pain points that can be potentially tackled by IoT solutions.

 ### Data Cleaning: